San Kamphaeng Hot Springs – Chiang Mai, Thailand

 The Lamae District is home to Tham Khao Phlu Hot Spring, a place nestled in greenery that boasts lovely ancient caves.
 The water here gets very hot, sometimes too much so for even foot bathing.
 Therefore, you can do what the locals do.
 Bring a bucket with you!
 Locals fill the buckets, let them cool for a bit, and then dump the mineral water on themselves.

 On the southwest coast of Thailand, in the Kapong District, is Rommanee Hot Springs.
 Here visitors are treated to several pools with varying degrees of heat.
 You can rent an overnight bungalow in order to enjoy the hot springs for more than a single day.
 The water here is a clear, sparkling blue.

 - Taryn Hot Springs

 - Nattha Waree Hot Springs Resort and Spa

 - Saline Hot Spring Khlong Thom

 - Hot Stream Krabi

 The Thai hot springs are plentiful and affordable, and the tropical weather of the country makes them incredibly welcoming.
 Most hot springs are family-friendly, something to keep in mind whether you’re traveling with children or not.
 As long as you’re on the western side of the country, you’re never far from a natural mineral spring.

-Learn more about visiting Thailand on our sister site, Leisurely Lifestyle.
+Learn more about visiting Thailand on our sister site, La Vida Nomad.